-I am a researcher-writer-artist studying how people use culture to resist the dominant systems of racial, economic, and migration inequity and build the future worlds we deserve.
+I am a researcher-writer-maker studying how people use culture to resist the dominant systems of inequity and build the future worlds we deserve.

-This website builds directly off the websites of my friends/mentors/beloved community members, Emma Werowinski and Caroline Woolard.
+This website builds directly off the websites of my friends/mentors/beloved community members, Emma Werowinski, Or Zubalsky, and Caroline Woolard.

 Research